NahyeMoon/Tech_Layoff/World Population/EDA.md

 <br/><br/>
-A dataset that contains the world population of 234 countries was analyzed and visaulzied using pandas.
+A dataset that contains the world population of 234 countries was analyzed and visualized using pandas.
 The dataset can be found on <a href="https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset">Kaggle</a>
 <br/>

 ```python